marshalneves/marshal-store/README.md

 # Marshal Store

-A simple domain driver design solution in DotNet Core
+A simple domain-driven design solution in DotNet Core

 It implements the following concepts: